HCaldwell95/caldwell-cosmetics-full-stack/README.md

 #### Symptoms

 - The modal pop-up appeared as expected but was unresponsive.
-- A grey overlay was present behind the modal, which was not intended.
+- A grey overlay was present behind the modal and also over the modal dialogue pop up, which was not intended.
 - Despite confirming that the JavaScript (JS) was loaded correctly via `console.log` messages, the modal functionality was impaired.

 #### Diagnosis